1. Home

 sudo apt-get update

-sudo apt-get install clustercontrol \
+sudo apt-get install clustercontrol-controller \

 clustercontrol2 \